John Wooden: UCLA

 A rule change was instituted for the 1967–1968 season, primarily because of Alcindor's towering play near the basket.
 The dunk shot was outlawed and would not be reinstated until the 1976–1977 season, which was shortly after Wooden's retirement.
 This was at least the second time that the rules committee had initiated change in response to the domination of a superstar player; in 1944, the goaltending rule was instituted to counter George Mikan's dominant defensive play near the basket.
-In January, UCLA took its 47-game winning streak to the Astrodome in Houston, where the Bruins met Guy Lewis' Houston squad, who had Elvin Hayes and Ken Spain, in the Game of the Century in the nation's first nationally televised regular season college basketball game.
+In January, UCLA took its 47-game winning streak to the Astrodome in Houston, where the Bruins met Guy Lewis' Houston squad, who had Elvin Hayes, Don Chaney, and Ken Spain, in the Game of the Century in the nation's first nationally televised regular season college basketball game.
 Houston upset UCLA 71–69, as Hayes scored 39 points.
 In a post-game interview, Wooden said, "We have to start over."
 UCLA went undefeated the rest of the year and thrashed Houston 101–69 in the semi-final rematch of the NCAA tournament en route to the national championship.
 Sports Illustrated ran the front cover headline Lew's Revenge.
 The rout of Houston.
 UCLA limited Hayes to only 10 points; he had been averaging 37.7 points per game.
 Wooden credited Norman for devising the diamond-and-one defense that contained Hayes.
 The Game of the Century is also remembered for an incident involving Wooden and Edgar Lacy.
 Lacy was ineffective on defense against Elvin Hayes, and Wooden benched him after 11 minutes.
 Lacy never re-entered the game.
 Furious with Wooden, Lacy quit the team three days later, telling the Los Angeles Times "I've never enjoyed playing for that man."
 UCLA's talent during the 1968 NCAA tournament was so overwhelming that they placed four players on the All-Tournament team.
 In addition to Alcindor, Lucius Allen, Mike Warren, and "Lefty" Lynn Shackelford were given accolades.
 Kenny Heitz was also a member of UCLA's 1968 team.

 Lew Alcindor finished his career at UCLA in 1969 with a third consecutive national championship when the Bruins beat George King's Purdue team 92–72 in the title game.
 The three straight titles were matched by three consecutive MVP awards in the tournament as Alcindor established himself as college basketball's superstar during the three-peat performance.
 Alcindor and Wooden would continue their communication even after he left UCLA.
 In 2017, Jabbar wrote a book, "Coach Wooden and Me", which details their long-standing friendship.